artyompal/tpu_models/README.md

 Then I build TFRecord files and upload them to GCS.
 Replace links to `gs://new_tpu_storage/` with the link to your very own GSC storage and run this:
 ```
-prepare_tfrecords_v1.sh
+./prepare_tfrecords_v1.sh
-upload_files_to_gcs.sh
+./upload_files_to_gcs.sh
 ```

 ### Create an instance

-Open the Cloud Console in your Google Cloud Project webpage and use the `ctpu` tool to provision instances with TPU:
+Open the Cloud Console in your Google Cloud Project webpage and use the `ctpu` tool to create cloud instances with TPUs:
 ```
 gcloud config set project $YOUR_TPU_PROJECT_ID